 - have not been subject to the disciplinary measure of “expulsion” as specified in the didactic regulations of the SNS;

-- are not in possession of a research doctorate issued by an Italian university, and in any case have never benefitted from a scholarship to attend a research doctorate course in Italy.
+- are not in possession of a research doctorate issued by an Italian university, and in any case have never benefitted from a scholarship for attending a research doctorate course in Italy.

-The admission interviews can be conducted in Italian or English; the admission interview for the PhD course in “Political Science and Sociology” must be conducted in English.
-The candidate’s level of competence in the Italian and English language must be stated in the application, with reference to the EUROPASS language grid (https://europass.cedefop.europa.eu/en/resources/european-language-levels-cefr).
+2.3 Admission interviews can be conducted in Italian or English; the admission interview for the PhD course in “Political Science and Sociology” and “Methods and Models for Molecular Sciences” must be conducted in English.
+The candidate’s level of competence in the Italian and English language must be stated in the application, with reference to the EUROPASS language grid

-The online procedure will be activated at the section dedicated to the call on the SNS web site at the address http://phd.sns.it/
+The online procedure will be activated within the section dedicated to the call on the SNS web site, at the address http://phd.sns.it/

 All applications received and registered online after the stipulated date and time will be rejected whatever the cause of delay.
 Applicants are strongly advised to check that they have received notification via email of the registration of their application; the SNS is not responsible for application procedures not correctly concluded.

-3.3 Candidates interested in one or more of the places with an assigned research topic, as described in article 1.5, must specify their choice in the application procedure, but they compete anyway also for the other scholarships of the PhD course.
+3.3 Candidates interested in one or more positions with an assigned research topic, as described in article 1.5, must specify their choice in the application procedure, but they will also compete for the other scholarships of the PhD course.

-3.4 Candidates must also indicate the names and email addresses of at least two academics, to whom the SNS will apply for a reference in support of their candidature.
+3.4 Candidates must also indicate the names and email addresses of at least two academics who will be contacted by the SNS for reference in support of the candidature.
 Failure to include any references will not exclude a candidate from the competition.

-3.5 Candidates must enclose with their application the following documents in PDF format:
+3.5 Candidates must attach to their application the following documents in PDF format:

-- a valid copy of a document of identity (citizens of countries not belonging to the European Union should preferably enclose a copy of a valid passport, including the pages bearing a photograph, personal details, passport number and place and date of issue);
+- a valid copy of a document of identity (citizens of non-EU countries should preferably enclose a copy of a valid passport, including the pages bearing a photograph, personal details, passport number and place and date of issue);

 - a curriculum vitae et studiorum in the Europass-CV format, available at the following web site: http://europass.cedefop.europa.eu/documents/curriculum-vitae/templates-instructions

-- their thesis for the laurea magistrale (MA/MS degree) or overseas equivalent, accompanied by an abstract in the English language; candidates who do not submit their laurea magistrale certificate by the application deadline for admission must present an extended abstract in Italian or English (of not more than around 25,000 characters); the extended abstract is also compulsory when the thesis is printed in a language other than Italian or English;
+- their thesis for the laurea magistrale (MA/MS degree) or overseas equivalent, accompanied by an English abstract; candidates who do not submit their laurea magistrale certificate by the application deadline for admission must present an extended abstract in Italian or English (about 25,000 characters, spaces included); the extended abstract is also compulsory when the thesis is printed in a language other than Italian or English;

-- a diploma supplement or equivalent document relating to achievement examinations completed and degree grade obtained; citizens of countries not belonging to the European Union and not resident in Italy must enclose a certificate attesting to possession of the degree, the date it was attained, the university that issued it and the final grade; candidates who have obtained an equivalent degree outside Italy in a country not belonging to the European Union must enclose a certificate of attainment of the degree translated into English if the original is in another language;
+- a diploma supplement or equivalent document reporting the achievement examinations sustained and the final degree grade obtained; citizens of non-EU countries without a regular resident permit valid in Italy must enclose a certificate attesting the possession of the degree, the date it was attained, the issuing university and the final grade; candidates who have obtained an equivalent degree in a non-EU country must enclose a certificate of attainment of the degree translated into English, if the original is in another language;

 - a copy of any publications;